- What is Universal Credit?

 You can claim Universal Credit online https://www.gov.uk/apply-universal-credit.

-You can claim New Style ESA to get a WCA, this explains how to start your claim and book an appointment https://www.gov.uk/how-to-claim-new-style-esa
+You can claim New Style ESA - (to get a WCA), this explains how to start your claim and then book an in-person appointment https://www.gov.uk/how-to-claim-new-style-esa

 If you have a partner (including a same-sex partner), you must normally make a ‘joint claim’ for Universal Credit.
 In a joint claim, you and your partner must usually meet all the basic qualifying conditions above.
 However, you and your partner may still be entitled to Universal Credit as joint claimants if one of you is in full-time education (as long as you both satisfy all the other basic qualifying conditions).

 To qualify for Universal Credit, you usually need to meet certain extensive work-related conditions, known as ‘requirements’.
 These are recorded in a ‘claimant commitment’. you are likely to incur sanctions (where your Universal Credit is reduced or cancelled) if you fail to meet a work-related requirement.
 But in certain circumstances none of the work-related requirements will apply to you and this could make studying and claiming Universal Credit possible.